SuboptimalEng/SuboptimalEng/README.md

 - [What is WebGPU?](https://www.youtube.com/watch?v=oIur9NATg-I)
   - 95k+ views on YouTube
-  - It is one of the most popular WebGPU videos on YouTube!
+  - One of the most popular WebGPU videos on YouTube!
 - [Introduction to Vim in VS Code](https://www.youtube.com/watch?v=h-epcklOC_g)
   - 243k+ views on YouTube
   - My most viewed video on YouTube!